JudBie/Internal-Security-Audit/README.md

  <img src= "https://github.com/user-attachments/assets/b39657e2-8d62-493b-a73e-502660ac7827" />

- -Then, I listed some improvments that Botium Toys could implement to its physical contorls.
+ -Then, I listed some improvements that Botium Toys could implement to its physical controls.

 <img src= "https://github.com/user-attachments/assets/d4d8ef0e-7c62-47ab-b939-05dd13fff429" />

- - Lastly, I compared my work to the exemplar given to me to see the improvments I could make to my work.
+ - Lastly, I compared my work to the exemplar given to me to see what changes I needed to make to my work and why.